|

 Texas Holdem Poker Rules

 Before the start of the poker game, a fresh deck of cards is generated for the hand.
 A single deck of cards is used for each hand of poker, where a deck refers to 52 cards (excluding the jokers).
-In Internet poker site games, a Random Number Generator (RNG) is used to shuffle each deck of cards for the hand.
+In the online poker games, a Random Number Generator (RNG) is used to shuffle each deck of cards for the hand.

 The First round of Texas Holdem Poker